Dreaminko/VRCX-0/README.md

 ## Data Migration

 On first launch, VRCX-0 can automatically import your existing VRCX database and settings.
 Your original data is never modified — existing users can pick up right where they left off without any manual setup.

+Need to move your data later?
+Choose a new location and VRCX-0 will migrate it for you.

 ## License